openstack-archive/fuel-plugin-lma-collector/README.md

-Prior to installing the LMA Collector Plugin, you may want to install ElasticSearch and Kibana.
+Prior to installing the LMA Collector Plugin, you may want to install Elasticsearch and Kibana.
-To install ElasticSearch and Kibana automatically using Fuel, you can refer to the [ElasticSearch-Kibana Fuel Plugin ](https://github.com/stackforge/fuel-plugin-elasticsearch-kibana).
+To install Elasticsearch and Kibana automatically using Fuel, you can refer to the [Elasticsearch-Kibana Fuel Plugin ](https://github.com/stackforge/fuel-plugin-elasticsearch-kibana).

-You can install ElasticSearch and Kibana outside of Fuel as long as your installation meets the LMA Collector plugin's requirements defined above.
+You can install Elasticsearch and Kibana outside of Fuel as long as your installation meets the LMA Collector plugin's requirements defined above.

 **LMA collector plugin** installation